Reviews

 Its out-of-the-box performance somewhat makes up for the lack of design polish.
 The biggest flaw is the incompleteness of its English language displays.

 This distro contains all the necessary basic programs for work and entertainment.
-It boots from CD, flash drive or a hard drive installation and can be used on servers and workstations.
+It boots from a CD, flash drive, or hard drive installation and can be used on servers and workstations.

 Pleasing Discovery

-I am an endless distro-hopper thanks to nearly two decades spent reviewing the progress of literally hundreds of Linux operating systems and related software.
-I learned through thousands of hours evaluating new and old Linux products that the great variety in desktop environments and usability are two essential elements that make or break user responsiveness to any distribution.
+I am an endless distro-hopper, thanks to nearly two decades spent reviewing the progress of literally hundreds of Linux operating systems and related software.
+Through thousands of hours evaluating new and old Linux products, I learned that the great variety in desktop environments and usability are two essential elements that make or break user responsiveness to any distribution.

 Veteran users with a technical background love to get into the Linux weeds.
-They love to use the terminal window to dig deeply into the inner workings of the operating system.
-Typical Linux users tend to gravitate to Linux options that give you an efficient computing platform without a steep learning curve.
+They love to use the terminal window to dig deeply into the operating system’s inner workings.
+Typical Linux users tend to gravitate to Linux options that give them an efficient computing platform without a steep learning curve.

 Austrumi Linux is not well known, but it checks most of the usability boxes.
 The only technical requirement is the ability to burn the ISO to a DVD or USB.
 That is a given for any Linux operating system installation.
 Beyond that process, just turn on the computer and use Austrumi.
 No installation is needed.
 Nor is there any need for system configurations.

 The FVWM environment is a joy to use.
-I have not seen this window manager-based desktop environment prior to my hands-on introduction to Austumi Linux.
+I had not seen this window manager-based desktop environment before my hands-on introduction to Austumi Linux.
 It is one of the easiest and most intuitive I have used.

 FVWM is clean and simple.
 It has four virtual workspaces built into the OS.
 It offers basic displays and menus.